 For the 2017 competition, the award includes:

 - Roundtrip, advance booking coach tickets to conference city

-- Standard lodging at the conference location during the conference, and
+- Standard lodging at the Summit location, and

-In addition, the winning essays may be published by AIPN in the Advisor and will be eligible for publication in the Journal or World Energy Law and Business.
+In addition, the winning essays may be published by AIPN in the Advisor or may be eligible for publication in the Journal or World Energy Law and Business.